BraddlesUnravels/Knapsack-Algorithm/README.md

 ## Introduction

 The Knapsack algorithm is a classic optimization problem used to solve problems like selecting items to maximize value without exceeding a given capacity.
-In this repository, we apply the Knapsack algorithm to select transactions that yield the highest value without exceeding individual account balances.
+In this repository, the Knapsack algorithm is applied to select transactions that yield the highest value without exceeding individual account balances.

 ## Usage